|obverse Chapter 17·||Turning Signs (Contents)||References||blog|

 Even a temporary, tactical withdrawal from external engagements can be a way of ‘centering,’ of eliminating distractions, the better to clarify vision.
 To eliminate the noise is to enhance the signal, the better to hear the turning sign.

 If Jesus came with a ‘sword’ that divides people from their families, it was for the sake of cutting off habitual attachments that hinder the process of healing and ‘making the two one.’
 As for the squabbles over property and privilege which often arise within families, he wanted nothing to do with adjudicating those:

 A [person said] to him: ‘Tell my brothers that they have to divide my father's possessions with me.’
 He said to him: ‘Man, who has made me a divider?’
 He turned to his disciples (and) said to them: ‘I am not a divider, am I?’— Thomas 72 (5G)

-The path of the bodhisattva also requires home-leaving, although it renounces a personal ‘salvation’ in order to save all sentient beings; indeed the compassion embodied in the bodhisattva vow requires detachment from social obligations.
+The path of the bodhisattva also requires home-leaving, although it renounces a personal ‘salvation’ in order to save all sentient beings; indeed the compassion embodied in the bodhisattva vow requires detachment from social obligations, even as one fulfills them.

 It is not that buddha ancestors lacked family obligations and attachments, but they abandoned them.
 It is not that buddha ancestors were not bound by relationships, but they let them go.
 Even if you are bound by relationships, you cannot keep them.
 If you do not throw away family obligations and attachments, the family obligations and attachments will throw you.
 If you want to cherish the family obligations and attachments, then cherish them.
 To cherish the family obligations and attachments means to be free from them.[next]— Dogen, ‘Gyoji’ (Tanahashi 2000, 150; a different translation in Kim 1975, 20)

-Meaning never settles down into a single residence.But the stream of consciousness does “settle down” temporarily, as William James observed:— Mark Turner (1996, 106)
+Meaning never settles down into a single residence.But the stream of consciousness does “settle down” periodically, as William James observed:— Mark Turner (1996, 106)

 Compare this poem from The Books of Bokonon: